 Therefore, the Lord had no choice but to respect their decisions.
 And the nation was abandoned to the destiny it chose.
 And it received the curses of the Lord, “Because you did not serve the LORD your God with joy and gladness of heart, for the abundance of everything, therefore you shall serve your enemies, whom the LORD will send against you…” (Deuteronomy 28:47,48,60).

 Consequently, Israel’s enemies conquered them.
 Their kings were taken into exile with the people (Jeremiah 9:15, 16; 16:13).
 And finally, the ancient nation of Israel laid in desolation and ruin by the Romans in 70 AD.
 It boggles the mind how a nation once so blessed by God, should fall so deep in sin as Israel did (1 Kings 9:7–9; Jeremiah 18:15–17; 19:8).
 This is the malignity of sin (Isaiah 44:18).

-The “kingdom of God” was taken from literal Israel and was “given to a nation bringing forth the fruits thereof” (Matthew 21:43) which is spiritual Israel or the church.
-God will extend His promises to us, the church.
-As individuals we may be saved by accepting Christ and get to spend life eternal with Him in Heaven (Romans 11:23, 24).
+The “kingdom of God” was taken from literal Israel and was “given to a nation bringing forth the fruits thereof” (Matthew 21:43) which is “spiritual Israel” or the church.
+God will extend His promises to the church.
+As individuals all (Jews and Gentiles) may be saved by accepting Christ and get to spend life eternal with Him in Heaven (Romans 11:23, 24).